malchow24/google_homepage/README.md

-Recreationg of the Google homepage for the Odin Project.
+Recreation of the Google homepage for the Odin Project.

 HTML and CSS used only